 Kore has designed, built and delivered a compact system for sample desorption, concentration and GC separation (PREFICS) prior to analysis by a mass spectrometer.
 As a spin-off from this work we have adapted our design of a rapid thermal desorber so that it can couple directly to the inlet of a PTR-TOF-MS.

-The first one has been tested successfully and has now been delivered to the University of Birmingham’s Molecular Physics group under the direction of Dr. Chris Mayhew.
+The first one has been tested successfully and has now been delivered to the University of Birmingham’s Molecular Physics group under the direction of Prof. Chris Mayhew.

 A conventional swab is inserted into the unit and then the jaws of the swab desorber are closed.
 The mechanism makes a high quality seal in such a way that pressurised gas can be forced through the swab with no leak of carrier gas or desorbed analyte.
 Swabs may even be reused multiple times.

 In its simplest embodiment, air is drawn through the swab at atmospheric pressure at a rate determined by the flow into the PTR reactor (a few cm3/sec).
 The gas, in this case air, is pre-heated by the unit so that when it passes through the swab material the air flowing through is at the same temperature as the jaws, i.e. the desired desorption temperature (50°C to 200°C).
 At the exit of the swab desorber a short heated line of approximately 50mm in length allows the swab desorber to be close- coupled to the inlet of the PTR instrument.
 The internal components are all treated with a Silcosteel 2000 coating to guarantee that analytes are not lost to internal stainless steel surfaces.